Rizwan frustrates England with fine fifty

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SOUTHAMPTON, United Kingdom: Mohammad Rizwan frustrated England with a fine unbeaten fifty on the second day of the second Test at Southampton on Friday.
+SOUTHAMPTON, United Kingdom: Mohammad Rizwan frustrated England as he marked Pakistan’s Independence Day with a fine unbeaten fifty in the second Test at Southampton on Friday.

-Pakistan were 215-8 in their first innings when bad light — despite the Ageas Bowl floodlights being on full beam — forced an early tea.
+Pakistan were 223-9 when bad light — despite the Ageas Bowl floodlights being on full beam — led to an early close of the second day.

+Rizwan was 60 not out after more than three hours at the crease.

-Wicketkeeper Rizwan was 53 not out, his second-highest score in eight career Tests following the 95 he made against Australia in Brisbane in November.
+It was the wicketkeeper’s second fifty in eight career Tests following his 95 against Australia in Brisbane in November.

 Pakistan were in danger of being dismissed for under 200 at 176-8.

-But Mohammad Abbas, two not out off 19 balls at tea, gave Rizwan staunch support in an unbroken stand of 39.
+But Mohammad Abbas, who made two off 20 balls, gave Rizwan staunch support in a stand of 39 before he was lbw to Stuart Broad.

+Fortunately for the umpires, in a series being played behind closed doors because of the coronavirus, there were no angry spectators when they halted play for bad light 10 minutes after tea, with neither the batsmen nor the fielders appearing to be in any more danger of injury than they had been moments earlier.

-In overcast conditions ideally suited to England’s four-man pace attack, Pakistan did well to get through the hour’s play that was possible in the morning after a rain delay without losing a wicket as they reached lunch on 155-5.
+In overcast conditions ideally suited to England’s four-man pace attack, Pakistan creditably got through the hour’s play that took place in the morning after a rain delay without losing a wicket as they reached lunch on 155-5.

-But Babar Azam was dismissed soon afterwards for 47, featuring three elegant fours.

-There was little Babar could do when a full-length delivery from Stuart Broad moved away late and took the outside edge, with wicketkeeper Jos Buttler holding the routine catch.
+But Babar Azam, in for nearly two-and-a-half hours, was eventually undone for 47 when he edged an excellent full-length Broad delivery that moved away late to wicketkeeper Jos Buttler.

-Rizwan, with no more specialist batsmen left to accompany him, attacked and saw Buttler drop a difficult legside chance when he mishooked a short ball from Broad on 14.
+But the England gloveman could not hold a difficult legside chance when Rizwan, on 14, miscued a hook off Broad.

-Yasir Shah, who had briefly frustrated England with the bat during Pakistan’s three-wicket defeat in the first Test at Old Trafford last week, square-drove a boundary off Broad.
+Yasir Shah, who had briefly frustrated England with the bat during Pakistan’s three-wicket defeat in the first Test at Old Trafford last week, was caught behind going for a booming drive off James Anderson.

-But going for a booming drive, he was caught behind off James Anderson as England’s all-time leading bowler moved to within seven wickets of becoming the first paceman with 600 Test wickets.
+His exit saw Anderson move to within seven wickets of becoming the first paceman to take 600 Test wickets.

-And Pakistan were 178-6 when tailender Shaheen Afridi was run out for a duck when Dom Sibley, running round from the slip cordon, threw down the stumps at the bowler’s end.
+And Pakistan were 176-8 when Shaheen Afridi was run out for a duck with Dom Sibley, running round from the slip cordon, throwing down the stumps at the bowler’s end.

-Rizwan kept playing his shots, however, and cleverly uppercut left-arm paceman Sam Curran over the slips for four before driving Chris Woakes through extra cover for a more textbook boundary.
+Rizwan, however, cleverly uppercut left-arm paceman Sam Curran over the slips for four before driving Chris Woakes through extra-cover for another boundary.

-England took the new ball but, bizarrely, still kept six fielders back when Rizwan was on strike even when conditions were so clearly in their favour.
+England took the new ball but, bizarrely, still kept six fielders back to Rizwan even when conditions were so clearly in their favour.

-But Rizwan still took a two off Broad that saw him to a fine fifty off 104 balls including four boundaries.

-Pakistan resumed in trouble at 126-5, with Babar then 25 not out and Rizwan unbeaten on four.

 Score Board